sageil/Turbo-esbuild-monorepo-starter-template/README.md

 - `task docker`: Used to build the docker image and run the container
 - `task --watch docker`: Used to build, deploy and watch your project for changes in docker.
-- `tasl --watch docker --force`: Used to force build, deploy and watch your project for changes in docker.
+- `task --watch docker --force`: Used to force build, deploy and watch your project for changes in docker.

 ### Viewing the generated documentation
  - Execute `pnpm viewdocs` in the root of your monorepo to view the generated documentation in your default browser(http://127.0.0.1:57208/docs).